skulpt/skulpt/introduction.rst

    print(2 + 3)

-Now try modifying the active code program shown above, either by changing something about the first sentence, or by changing the addition in the second statement.
-You should be able to press *run* immediately to see the new results.
+Now try modifying the activecode program shown above.
+First, modify the string in the first print statement by changing the word *adds* to the word *multiplies*.
+Now press *run*.
+You can see that the result of the program has changed.
+However, it still prints "5" as the answer.
+Modify the second print statement by changing the addition symbol, the "+", to the multiplication symbol, "*".
+Press *run* to see the new results.

+You can also make changes and save them for reloading later. *Save* and *Load* allow you to keep one copy of the program you are working on.
+For example, press the *Save* button now.
+You have just saved the current contents of the activecode window.
+Now make a few changes and press the *Run* button.
+You have changed the current program.
+Press *Load* to return your program to its previously saved state.

 In addition to activecode, you can also execute Python code with the assistance of a unique visualization tool.
-This tool, known as **visualcode**, allows you to control the step by step execution of a program.
+This tool, known as **codelens**, allows you to control the step by step execution of a program.
 It also lets you see the values of all variables as they are created and modified.
-The following example shows visualcode in action on the same program as we saw above.
-Note that in active code, the entire execution occurs and you can see the result.
-In visualcode you see the step by step progress.
+The following example shows codelens in action on the same program as we saw above.
+Note that in activecode, the source code executes from beginning to end and you can see the final result.
+In codelens you can see and control the step by step progress.

-The examples in this book use a mixture of the standard Python  interpreter, scripts, activecode, and visualcode.
-You will be able to tell which is which by looking for either the Python prompt in the case of a shell mode program, the *run* button for the active code, or the *forward/backward* button for visualcode.
+The examples in this book use a mixture of the standard Python  interpreter, source code, activecode, and codelens.
+You will be able to tell which is which by looking for either the Python prompt in the case of a shell mode program, the *run* button for the activecode, or the *forward/backward* buttons for codelens.

 .. visualizer:: firstexample